+b.
 Duties

-Provide a description of the SAC's involvement with the following activities, as required by section 1001.452(2), Florida Statutes

-Evaluation of last year's school improvement plan
+1. Provide a description of the SAC's involvement with the following activities, as required by section 1001.452(2), Florida Statutes a.
+Evaluation of last year's school improvement plan b.
+Development of this school improvement plan c.
+Preparation of the school's annual budget and plan

-At our November 2014 SAC meeting, we will review last year's school improvement efforts as we present our current plan for- 2014-2015.
+At our beginning of the year SAC meeting, we will review last year's school improvement efforts as we present our current plan for- 2016-2017.
 We will also review our PIP and make any necessary changes.